A Phenomenological Approach to Multi-Higgs Production at High Energy: Acknowledgments

 \section{Acknowledgments}

 I would like to thank John Terning and Ali Shirazi for the valuable discussions.
 I also thank Nima Akrani-Hamed, John Conway, and Robin Erbacher for answering my questions.
-This work is supported by LUPM at Universit\'e de Montpellier and by CPPM at Aix-Marseille Universit\'e.
+This work has been carried out thanks to the support of the OCEVU Labex (ANR-11-LABX-0060) and the A*MIDEX project (ANR-11-IDEX-0001-02) funded by the "Investissements d'Avenir" French government program managed by the ANR.